-Several factors contribute to the cost of sports and fitness business insurance, including the size of your business and its risks.
+Several factors contribute to the cost of insurance for personal trainers, fitness instructors, and gyms, including the size of your business.
 Cost estimates are sourced from policies purchased by Insureon customers.

-A BOP protects against third-party injuries and property damage, along with damage to your own business property.
+A BOP provides financial protection against customer injuries and property damage, along with damage to your own business property.
 Because of a BOP’s increased coverage and affordability, it’s the policy most often recommended by Insureon’s licensed agents.

-Among sports and fitness businesses that purchase a business owner’s policy with Insureon, 28% pay less than $600 per year and 43% pay between $600 and $1,200 per year.
-The cost varies depending on the value of your business property.
+Among sports and fitness professionals that purchase a business owner’s policy with Insureon, 28% pay less than $600 per year and 43% pay between $600 and $1,200 per year.
+The cost varies depending on the value of your business property, including sports and fitness equipment.

-Most sports and fitness businesses (94%) choose a business owner’s policy with a $1 million per-occurrence limit and a $2 million aggregate limit.
+Most trainers and instructors (94%) choose a business owner’s policy with a $1 million per-occurrence limit and a $2 million aggregate limit.

 Insureon’s licensed agents typically recommend a business owner’s policy, which bundles general liability and property insurance at a discount to protect gyms and other fitness property.
 You can also add professional liability insurance to a BOP or general liability policy for further savings.

 Among sports and fitness businesses that purchase general liability with Insureon, 71% pay less than $400 per year and 21% pay between $400 and $800 per year.
-High-risk businesses tend to pay more for this policy.
+Larger fitness businesses with more clients tend to pay more for this policy.

 Most sports and fitness professionals (89%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.